Alejogb1/job-board/blog-data/why-are-my-aspnet-methods-experiencing-performance-hangs-under-load.md

 }
 ```

 In this extremely simplified example, `Thread.Sleep` simulates a blocking I/O operation.
-Under low traffic, it might seem okay, but if you bombard this endpoint with numerous requests, you'll quickly exhaust the thread pool and requests will begin to queue up.
+Under low traffic, it might seem , but if you bombard this endpoint with numerous requests, you'll quickly exhaust the thread pool and requests will begin to queue up.
 The key here is that `Thread.Sleep` is a synchronous blocking operation.
 The thread processing the request is completely blocked for 5 seconds.
 In real-world scenarios, this often manifests as blocking calls to filesystems, network resources, or databases.

 **Example 2: Database query with poor performance**